 - meeting other ambassadors and social opportunities – from time to time your Chair will organise activities where you can meet other apprentices.

 - national events or media opportunities – on occasion, there could be national opportunities that you may wish to be involved in.

 - monthly AAN newsletter- we will keep you informed of the latest apprenticeship news through the monthly AAN newsletter.

 Apprentice Ambassadors are invited to take part in various projects and campaigns.
 Previous members have presented at awards ceremonies, spoken in the House of Commons, attended high profile events and more.

-Join the Young Apprentice Ambassador Network and share your apprenticeship experiences to inspire and support the apprentices of tomorrow.
+Join the Apprentice Ambassador Network and share your apprenticeship experiences to inspire and support the apprentices of tomorrow.

 Benefits to Employers?

 Employers do not need to be in the Apprenticeships Ambassador Network themselves for their apprentices to join the AAN.

 Yet the benefits gained by individual apprentices – such as confidence-building – will still be very likely of wider benefit to the business.
 Read more in the attached SW-AAN flyer for employers here.